ThePansmith/Monifactory/FAQ.md

 **Q. Can I add 'X' mod to my instance of Monifactory?**

 By default, Monifactory only supports the mods included with it, and has *optional compat* for various mods, such as Create.
 Any other mods added may break progression and/or deviate from the intended experience.
-Note that support will not be provided for bugs related to mods not shipped with the pack
+Note that support will not be provided for bugs related to mods not shipped with the pack.

 **Q. How do I play Monifactory Hard Mode/Harder Mode?**